blurstudio/hab/README.md

 #### Alias Mods

-Alias mods provide a way for a distro to modify another distro's aliases.
+Alias mods provide a way for a [distro](#defining-distros) or [config](#config) to modify another distro's aliases.
 This is useful for plugins that need to modify more than one host application independently.

 ```json
 {